hermomy/log-service/README.md

 ```

 - Setup the config.
 In order to deploy to production server, please create the file `config-production.ini` at the same directory level of `main.py`
-- Fill up the file with this content
+- Fill up the file with this content or you can refer to the existing `config.php`

 ```
 [STATE]